 - Depending on breakfast or brunch arrangements, you could have lunch instead.

 - Afternoon tea is a safari tradition.
 Just before your afternoon game drive, tuck into coffee, cakes, biscuits and other treats like pies or tarts.

-- A refreshment stop on your afternoon game drive with drinks and snacks (everything from dried fruit and nuts to biltong, chips, samosas and so on).
+- A refreshment stop on your afternoon game drive, usually for sundowners, with drinks and snacks (everything from dried fruit and nuts to biltong, chips, samosas and so on).